Food & drinks

 molokheiya

-Known as an Egyptian dish though, it’s very common soup also in Palestine.
+Though Known as an Egyptian dish, it’s a common soup also in Palestine.
 It’s thick and tasty.

 Palestinians like squeezing a lemon just before tasting it.